Green tea may not be a cure for acne, but some research suggests that green tea is a viable natural remedy for mild acne.

 If someone is interested in drinking green tea, they should consider brewing their tea at home.
 Premade green tea, such as iced green tea in bottles or cans, often contains additives and sugar.
 This could negate some potential benefits.

 Green tea may have some other health benefits.
-According to the National Institutes of Health (NIH), these may include:
+According to the

 - improving mental awareness